Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Introduction

-Developing model extraction attack on GNN models faces new challenge.
-The existing model extraction attacks do not consider the extra knowledge about graph structure, so their attack strategies cannot be directly applied to GNN models.
-The extracting attacker in GNNs should gather both the input-output query pairs and the graph structure to reconstruct a duplicated model.
-However, such knowledge may not be obtained by the attackers in real-world applications.
-For example, considering an online social network that contains both public and hidden user information, the attacker may have no access to the private data, such as the friendships (node connectives) or the personal information (node attributes)~\cite{GuptaGJG13,GongL16}.
-Therefore, how to implement the extraction attacks with only missing or incomplete knowledge of the target model training graph is a non-trivial problem.
-To address the above challenge and introduce effective model extraction attacks on GNNs, we first propose a comprehensive and formal framework of threat modeling by considering the attackers with different background knowledge.
-The knowledge includes three dimensions: the attributes of the attacker nodes, the partial graph consisted of the attacker nodes, an auxiliary sub-graph (shadow graph) including both its graph structure and attribute information.
+To address the above challenges, we first propose a comprehensive framework for model extracting attacks against GNNs to understand and capture the capabilities of real-world attackers.
+We formalise the threat modelling by considering the attackers with diverse background knowledge in practice.
+The knowledge includes three dimensions: the attributes of the attack nodes, the partial graph consisting of the attack nodes, and an auxiliary sub-graph (shadow graph), including its graph structure and attribute information.
 This sub-graph can be exclusive to the graphs that are used to train the target models but having similar attributes and graph structure.
-With or without this knowledge, we characterize our attacks into seven different types of model extraction attacks.
-For these seven attacks, we implement them in adaptive strategies based on their knowledge.
-Specifically, if the attacker knows graph structure but lacks node attributes knowledge, we design attribute synthesis algorithms to enrich the node attribute set and improve the attacks.
-If the obtained graph structure is corrupted, we utilize the known attributes to construct a surrogate graph by graph structure generation methods, i.e., Learning Discrete Structures~\cite{Franceschi19}.
-The main contributions of our work are summarized as follows: \begin{itemize} \item We develop a series of GNN model extraction attacks that can steal a GNN model with a sequence of queries.
-The extracted model behaves similarly as the target victim model.
+Then, we characterise our attacks into seven different types of model extraction with or without this knowledge, and realise them using adaptive strategies.
+Specifically, if an attacker knows the graph structure but lacking node attributes knowledge, we design attribute synthesis algorithms to enrich the node attribute set and improve the attacks.
+If the obtained graph structure is fragmented, we utilise the known attributes to construct a surrogate graph by graph structure generation methods.

+The main contributions of our work are summarised as follows: \begin{itemize} \item To our best knowledge, for the first time, we systematically develop a series of GNN model extraction attacks that can steal a GNN model.
+The extracted model behaves similarly to the target victim model.

-\item We propose a framework of threat modeling in the context of GNNs, which formalizes and characterizes the attacker's knowledge from three dimensions: node attributes, graph structure and shadow sub-graph.
+\item We propose a framework of threat modelling in the context of GNNs, which formalises and characterises the attacker's knowledge from three dimensions: node attributes, graph structure, and shadow sub-graph.